 The solution

-We embedded the flex layers in the center of the stack-up as shown in the figure below.
-This protected the layers during the manufacturing process and ensured that the less-durable flex layers were not exposed to outer-layer plating.
+We embedded the flex layers in the center of the stack-up, as shown in the figure below.
+This protected the layers during manufacturing and ensured that the less-durable flex layers were not exposed to outer-layer plating.
 This is how most rigid-flex stack-ups are designed.
-When the flex layers are on the outside, panels are harder to handle and process.
+Panels are harder to handle and process when the flex layers are outside.
 This made the board more durable and easier to manufacture.
-It also allowed for better impedance and better control around the flex finger area.
+It also allowed for better impedance and control around the flex finger area.

-The material used also played a large part in making this board rigid-flex instead of flex.
-Rigid AP (adhesive-less/high-performance) material was used, allowing for better impedance and reliability.
+The material also played a large part in making this board rigid-flex instead of flex.
+Rigid AP (adhesive-less/high-performance) material was used to improve impedance and reliability.
 It was a much better option than the original FR-4 material.

 Controlled impedance and EMI shielding

 Impedance control is required in flex stack-ups to reduce signal reflections and achieve dependable signal integrity.
-You must understand how to build a flex stack-up with controlled impedance while designing your board, especially for high-speed applications.
+When designing your board, you must understand how to build a flex stack-up with controlled impedance, especially for high-speed applications.

-Always use EMI/RFI shielding techniques in your flex circuit to reduce noise.
+Use EMI/RFI shielding techniques in your flex circuit to reduce noise.
 Controlled impedance and bend requirements are two factors to consider while selecting shielding methods.
-It is achieved by using copper layers, silver inks, or specialized films.
-In order to obtain regulated impedance values, the shield(s) must have electrical properties that meet both reference plane criteria and EMI.
+It is achieved using copper layers, silver inks, or specialized films.
+The shield(s) must have electrical properties that meet reference plane criteria and EMI to obtain regulated impedance values.

 Controlled Impedance Design Guide